-By overcoming the limitations, \spice~consistently achieves success in the iterative editing tasks of \emph{more than 100 editing steps}.
-The editing steps are a mixture of semantic and structural editing steps, where the image quality is consistently improved.
-For the first time, our workflow enables scaling test-time compute \cite{snell2024scaling} in image generation, where the user can decide how each unit of additional compute time should contribute to the final image quality.
-This user-friendly design distinguishes our workflow from contemporary test-time scaling approaches that rely on automatic search algorithms and rewards \cite{ma2025inference, singhal2025general}, over which the user has no granular control.
+By overcoming the limitations, \spice~consistently achieves success in iterative editing tasks of \emph{more than 100 editing steps} (\cref{sec:iterative-editing}).
+For the first time, our workflow enables scaling test-time compute \cite{snell2024scaling} in image generation, where the user can decide how each unit of additional compute time contributes to the final image quality.
+This user-friendly design distinguishes our workflow from contemporary test-time scaling approaches that rely on automatic search algorithms \cite{ma2025inference, singhal2025general}.

 Despite the strong capability, our workflow can be easily integrated into all popular diffusion model Web UIs, such as Stable Diffusion Web UI Automatic1111, ComfyUI, and Stable Diffusion Web UI Forge.
-Unlike existing tools such as ADetailer\footnote{\url{https://github.com/Bing-su/adetailer}} or Regional Prompter\footnote{\url{https://github.com/hako-mikan/sd-webui-regional-prompter}}, which offer an overwhelming number of hyperparameters that can be difficult to navigate, \spice~provides a smaller set of hyperparameters for ease-of-use.
-Furthermore, \spice~introduces minimal computational overhead in each editing step, making editing as efficient as generating an image from text with the same model and sampling hyperparameters.
-This extremely low overhead allows our workflow to run on consumer GPUs, unlocking high-quality and iterative image editing for more users.
-Combining strong capabilities with low implementation and computational cost, our workflow provides a powerful yet accessible image editing tool for researchers and non-researchers alike with huge convenience and flexibility.
+Unlike existing tools such as ADetailer\footnote{\url{https://github.com/Bing-su/adetailer}} or Regional Prompter,\footnote{\url{https://github.com/hako-mikan/sd-webui-regional-prompter}} which offer an overwhelming number of hyperparameters that can be difficult to navigate, \spice~provides a much smaller set of hyperparameters for ease-of-use.
+Moreover, \spice~introduces minimal computational overhead in each editing step, making editing as efficient as generating an image from text with the same model and sampling hyperparameters.
+This extremely low overhead allows \spice~to run on consumer GPUs (e.g., a single NVIDIA GeForce RTX 4090), unlocking iterative editing for more users.
+Combining strong capabilities with low implementation and computational cost, our workflow provides a powerful yet accessible tool for researchers and non-researchers alike.